Why Shannon Sharpe's days at ESPN are over

 Jane Doe also said Sharpe “displayed the characteristics of a true narcissist,” who “wielded his power, his influence and his celebrity to control” her.

-Sharpe categorically denies Jane Doe’s claims through his attorney, Lanny J. Davis, who dismissed the lawsuit as a money grab[.]
+Sharpe denies Jane Doe’s claims through his attorney, Lanny J. Davis, who dismissed the lawsuit as a money grab.

 “Mr. Sharpe categorically denies all allegations of coercion or misconduct — especially the gross lie of ‘rape’ — and will not submit to what he sees as an egregious attempt at blackmail,” Sharpe’s attorney said.
 “He stands firmly by the truth and is prepared to fight these false claims vigorously in court.”